Turner-SCU/msdrought/cran-comments.md

 ## Submission of revised version: v 0.1.0 - May 21, 2024

 * This is a revised version for a new package that contains the requested fixes after the first submission attempt.
+Changes included the following:
+    - Revised DESCRIPTION to avoid starting with "This package"
+    - Added single quotes around software names where they appeared
+    - Removed code lines that had been commented out
+    - Added short examples in Rd files
+              - msdFilter.Rd
+              - msdGraph.Rd
+              - msdMain.Rd
+              - msdStats.Rd
+    - Replaced print() with message() or stop() to allow user control of messages
 --------------------------------------------------------------------------------
 **From remote Windows check - devtools::check_win_devel()